It took me a while to

 So with T I had a 30 hour labor (although how much of that was "active labor" now I don't know), with H it dropped to 2 hours.
 I am a little afraid that the next baby I have will also want to significantly decrease labor time and I will be having it on the kitchen floor.

-Hmm.
-But - loved having such a short labor.
+loved having such a short labor.

 And I love this girl.